justynath/read-and-grow/README.md

 **The Footer**

-  - The footer section includes links to the relevant social media sites for Love Running.
+  - The footer section includes links to the relevant social media sites for Read and Grow.
 The links will open to a new tab to allow easy navigation for the user.
   - The footer is valuable to the user as it encourages them to keep connected via social media

   <details><summary>Footer Screenshot</summary>